Ed Muirhead Physics Museum

 The Museum is named in honour of Associate Professor Ed Muirhead, Chairman of the School of Physics from 1980 to 1986, who fostered its initial formation, while simultaneously developing a new academic agenda for the School, which has helped position it for the 21st century.

-Winged Victory of Muirhead by Sam Golding.
-The image is made up in a composite of elements from the Muirhead collection assembled into the Winged Victory form, in a manner reminiscent of Arcimboldo, the Florentine court painter who created similar composite images.
+Its symbol is the Winged Victory of Muirhead, made up in a composite of elements from the Muirhead collection assembled into the Winged Victory form, in a manner reminiscent of Arcimboldo, the Florentine court painter who created similar composite images.

-The School of Physics is on the corner of Swanston and Elgin Streets, Parkville .
+Visit us at Level 2, School of Physics South Building on the corner of Swanston and Elgin Streets, Parkville.
+We are open 9am to 5pm Monday to Friday.